de-Lulu/bakery_prediction/0_DataPreparation/INSTRUCTIONS.md

 done: convert to datetime, order weekdays..

 - **Handling Missing Values**
+done: missing data values prevented by using inner join

 - **Constructing New Variables** (Develop and integrate new variables that could significantly influence sales predictions.
 This may include date-related features (like day of the week, holidays), weather conditions, or special events.)